|BRYAN R. SMITH / AFP-GETTY|

 But those piously mouthed values do not mean more, not by a Chinese copyright let alone a New York minute.

 And while I usually am able to eke out at least a modicum of sympathy for even the most unsympathetic of public figures, I cut Ivanka no slack -- none whatsoever.
-This is because she has decided that living in her father's dark shadow -- let alone working down the hall from him in a sumptuous West Wing office newly refurbished (with metallic accents!) in contrast to the pedestrianly beige offices of other aides who are, of course, overwhelmingly men -- is more important than acting on, let alone living, the platitudes she mouths.
+This is because she has decided that working in the Tweeter in Chief's dark shadow -- let alone down the hall from him in a sumptuous West Wing office refurbished (with metallic accents!) in contrast to the pedestrianly beige offices of other aides who are, of course, overwhelmingly men -- is more important than acting on, let alone living, the platitudes she mouths.

 There are worse cases of nepotism in politics.
 After all, Caligula tried to make his horse a consul of Rome.
-But Ivanka's appointment as Daddy's top aide is like a Twilight Zone episode on Take Your Daughter To Work Day.
+But Ivanka's role as one of Daddy's top aide is like a Twilight Zone episode on Take Your Daughter To Work Day.

-There is a story making the rounds about the sensitive soul lurking beneath Ivanka's cooly composed surface.
-I am sure that the fact the story has just gone public has nothing to do with the well-hyped launch this week of her new book Women Who Work: Rewriting the Rules For Success, a DIY guide for female empowerment that is a strawberry frappuccino version of Daddy's bestselling Art of the Deal.§
+A KEY PART OF THE IVANKA MYTHOLOGY is that there is a sensitive soul lurking beneath her cooly composed surface.
+I am sure that the fact that story is endlessly retold has nothing to do with the over-hyped praise for her book Women Who Work: Rewriting the Rules For Success, a DIY guide for female empowerment that is a strawberry frappuccino version of Daddy's bestselling Art of the Deal.

-According to the story, the future Drainer of Swamps was working really hard at Trump Tower for a forthcoming presidential debate with She Who Should Be In Jail when an aide rushed into the room and declared the WaPo was about to publish an article saying that he had bragged to the host of Access Hollywood in 2005 about grabbing a woman's private parts.
+According to an oft-told version of the story, the future Drainer of Swamps was working really hard at Trump Tower for a forthcoming presidential debate in the fall of 2016 with She Who Should Be In Jail when an aide rushed into the room and declared the WaPo was about to publish an article saying that he had bragged to the host of Access Hollywood in 2005 about grabbing a woman's private parts.

-As Ivanka joined others waiting to see a video of the open-mike stunner, Daddy claimed the description sure didn't sound like him, but the video proved him wrong and then some.
+As Ivanka joined others waiting to see a video of the open-mic stunner, Daddy claimed the description sure didn't sound like him, but the video proved him wrong and then some:

 Daddy grudgingly agreed to say he was sorry if anyone was offended.
 But Ivanka in all her grown-up-ness made the case for a "full-throated apology" (pun not intended).
 When Daddy remained unyielding, her eyes welled with tears, her face reddened and she hurried out of the room in apparent frustration.

 Perhaps the real reason Ivanka fled was so she could tend to her smeared makeup.
-But what The New York Times and others failed to point out in swallowing whole a story that was fed them by Ivanka's publicists is that after hurrying out of the room, she came back.
+But what the media mavens who swallowed whole a story that was fed them by her publicists failed to note is that after hurrying out of the room, she came back.

-It is impossible to read of Ivanka's gilded past, let alone browse the anodyne wisdom of Women Who Work, and not conclude that she has stolen shamelessly from Hillary Clinton, who actually believes in empowerment for women, most of whom Ivanka has bupkis in common with because life for her is all about power and money, as well as occasional annoyances with the nanny or maid when they don't follow orders, and not struggling on the bottom rungs of the career ladder, territory with which she is utterly unfamiliar.§
+IT IS IMPOSSIBLE TO READ OF IVANKA'S GILDED PAST, let alone browse the anodyne wisdom of Women Who Work, and not conclude that she has stolen shamelessly from Hillary Clinton.
+Daddy's vanquished opponent actually believes in empowerment for women, most of whom Ivanka has bupkis in common with because life for her is all about power and money.
+This makes her a perfect mate for Jared Kushner as well as #MeToo movement poison.

 When Ivanka writes

-None of this would particularly matter if Ivanka was just another pretty face on the red carpet at the Met Gala or was just hanging with Daddy when they arrived back in Washington from yet another weekend enjoying chocolate cake with world leaders at Mar-a-Lago, not someone whose career started at the top of the career ladder because of her association with The Apprentice, Daddy's reality television show, and has now catapulted into a position of authority in the White House.
+None of this would particularly matter if Ivanka was just another pretty face on the red carpet at the Met Gala or was just hanging with Daddy when they arrived back in Washington from yet another weekend enjoying chocolate cake with world leaders at Mar-a-Lago, not someone whose career started at the top of the career ladder because of her association with The Apprentice and has catapulted into a position of authority in the White House, including in effect being an ersatz first lady since Melania Trump dwells in her East Wing hidey-hole.

 It is men Ivanka is best at fooling.